martinbures97/TranslationManagement/readme.md

 Clone/fork to your repo and deliver as a link to your repo or share the `git-archive`.
 Commit to master, follow usual git culture.
 Please include a note regarding how to run.

+# How to run
+- Running BE is currently only possible using IDE like Visual studio or Rider in debug mode.
+- FE application can be run using classic 'npm start' command.